spmurrayzzz/node-shipping-ups/README.md

 `height` The height of your package

+### density(weight, length, width, height)

+Get the density of a package to be used for calculating freight class

+`weight` The tare weight of your product

+`length` The longest side of your package

+`width` The width of your package

+`height` The height of your package

 ### Optional Options

 All request below can have the following optional options passed in an object: